QubesOS/qubes-doc/user/common-tasks/block-devices.md

 So make sure you have the drive available in the sourceVM, then list the available block devices (step 1.) to find the corresponding device-node.

 In case of a USB-drive, make sure it's attached to your computer.
-If you don't see anything that looks like your drive, run `sudo udevadm trigger --action=change` in your USB-qube (typically `sys-usb`)
+If you don't see anything that looks like your drive, run `sudo udevadm trigger --action=change` in your USB-PedOS VM (typically `sys-usb`)

  1. In a dom0 console (running as a normal user), list all available block devices:

         qvm-block

     This will list all available block devices in your system across all VMs.
-    The name of the qube hosting the block device is displayed before the colon in the device ID.
+    The name of the PedOS VM hosting the block device is displayed before the colon in the device ID.
-    The string after the colon is the ID of the device used within the qube, like so:
+    The string after the colon is the ID of the device used within the PedOS VM, like so:

         sourceVM:sdb     Cruzer () 4GiB
         sourceVM:sdb1    Disk () 2GiB

- 2. Assuming your block device is attached to `sys-usb` and its device node is `sdb`, we attach the device to a qube with the name `work` like so:
+ 2. Assuming your block device is attached to `sys-usb` and its device node is `sdb`, we attach the device to a PedOS VM with the name `work` like so:

         qvm-block attach work sys-usb:sdb

-    This will attach the device to the qube as `/dev/xvdi` if that name is not already taken by another attached device, or `/dev/xvdj`, etc.
+    This will attach the device to the PedOS VM as `/dev/xvdi` if that name is not already taken by another attached device, or `/dev/xvdj`, etc.

     You may also mount one partition at a time by using the same command with the partition number, e.g. `sdb1`.

- 3. The block device is now attached to the qube.
+ 3. The block device is now attached to the PedOS VM.
-    If using a default qube, you may open the Nautilus file manager in the qube, and your drive should be visible in the **Devices** panel on the left.
+    If using a default PedOS VM, you may open the Nautilus file manager in the PedOS VM, and your drive should be visible in the **Devices** panel on the left.
     If you've attached a single partition (e.g. `sdb2` instead of `sdb` in our example), you may need to manually mount before it becomes visible:

         cd ~